BestTimesToVisit.com Logo

 food

-Don't miss out on a traditional 'meze' experience!
-It's not just a meal, it's a social event where you'll be served a succession of small dishes, both meat and vegetarian.
-Ask your waiter for recommendations at a local taverna in the old town for the most authentic spread.
+Don't miss out on a 'meze' experience at a traditional taverna.
+It's not just a meal, it's a social event where you'll be served a succession of small dishes, from dips and salads to grilled meats and seafood.
+Ask your server for their recommendations; places like 'To Kafe Tis Chrysanthi' in the old town are fantastic for this.

 transport